Do you want to send WordPress emails on localhost with SMTP?

 If you don’t set up SMTP on localhost, you may not be able to test that your site’s sending emails reliably.
-In this guide, we’ll show you how to:

 How Do I Send an Email From WordPress on Localhost?